Content

 "Max Rebo" US277883S

 George Lucas sold his company and the rights to Star Wars to Disney in 2012.
 Since then, the entertainment giant has ensured that the universe continues to expand.
-The Star Wars makers have remained true to their successful property rights strategy to this day: The title of the last film for the time being, "The Rise of Skywalker," was also registered as a Union trademark (EM018051545), as was the title of the previous film (The last Jedi, EM016429656).
-Of course, more recent spin-offs such as the series "The Mandalorian" (among others EM017965280) or "The book of Boba Fett" (among others EM018386086) are also trademarked.
+The Star Wars makers have remained true to their successful property rights strategy to this day: The title of the last feature film for the time being, "The Rise of Skywalker", was also registered as a Union Trademark (EM018051545), as were all the others.
+Of course, more recent spin-offs such as the series "The Mandalorian" (including EM017965280), "The Book of Boba Fett" (including EM018386086) and "Ashoka"(EM018352872) are also protected under trademark law.

 US277398S